Vanshikamittal-100/Breast-cancer-Classification-model-web-app/README.md

 Python: Programming language used for both the model and web application.

 ## Model Information
-Model Type: Logistic Regression (or specify your model)
+Model Type: SVM(Support Vector Machine)
 Features: Describe the features used by the model.

 Data: Provide information about the dataset used for training (if applicable).